-- Most identified reservoirs from Albian to Maastrichtian should have received a late charge which should not have been biodegraded. - Shallower reservoirs, which were cooler during the early phase charging, may have experienced biodegradation, resulting in heavy oil and mixed phases of oil. - Mid depth reservoirs should mostly contain light oil. - Deepest reservoirs are most likely overpressured and gas prone.
+- Most reservoirs should have received a late charge which should not have been biodegraded. - Shallower reservoirs, which were cooler during the early phase charging, may have experienced biodegradation, resulting in heavy oil and mixed phases of oil. - Mid depth reservoirs should mostly contain light oil. - Deepest reservoirs are most likely overpressured and gas prone.